cfjedimaster/raymondcamden2023/src/posts/2024/12/17/2024-12-17-adding-pdfs-to-your-webpage-without-javascript.md

 Also note as I said above, the width and height I picked isn't necessarily the best, and the two PDFs used here don't have the same form factor.
 I'd expect usually you would want to think about that for your list of PDFs.

 Pretty simple, right?
 If you want to grab a copy of the code I used above, you can find it at my repo here: <https://github.com/cfjedimaster/webdemos/tree/master/iframe_pdf>

+## One More Note

+I added this a few hours after I posted.
+There's actually a property you can check to see if the browser supports rendering PDFs itself: [`navigator.pdfViewerEnabled`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/pdfViewerEnabled).
+Once again I'm reminded that I need to make time to read every single page on developer.mozilla.org!